 You can’t settle for a lifetime.
 Attraction without support or respect is an awful situation to find yourself in.
 On the other hand, being with a loving man who you are not attracted to will not deliver fulfillment and will not last.

 Take your time to thoughtfully and consciously re-enter the world of dating.
-We believe that living in a healthy, thriving partnership is one of the most fulfilling aspects of a life well-lived.
+We believe that creating lasting love after divorce is one of the most fulfilling aspects of a life well-lived.

 This Swedish Proverb sums it up sharing your life with your Beloved: